Perfect for pairing with other programs.

 In Dakar, students live in a Senegalese home in a furnished room.
 Daily meals with the host family are included in the program fee during Session II.
 Living with a Senegalese family enables students to have daily contact with French and/or Wolof languages and learn about family and social life in Senegal, which are crucial aspects of the culture.
 While French is the official language of the country, Wolof is most commonly spoken in the homes of CIEE host families, and CIEE students realize the challenges of living in a multiethnic and multilingual society, as they learn to function in both languages.

 Although some students are within a 10- to 15-minute walk from campus, others should expect to commute by bus or taxi on a daily basis.
-A transportation stipend is given to students living in the neighborhoods that are not within walking distance of campus.

 An intensive mandatory multi-day orientation session takes place at the beginning of both Session I and Session II.
 Orientation activities help study abroad students master the practical details of daily life in Paris and Dakar Activities include welcome dinners; walking tours of downtown Paris and Dakar; and sessions on practical matters, cultural differences, safety and security, and academics.
 Ongoing support is provided on an individual and group basis throughout the program.